BreaTH TRAINING

 Marketing Executive

-Musculoskeletal shifts also take place when our hemi-diaphragm muscle is not able to do its full job.
+Musculoskeletal shifts also take place when our respiratory diaphragm is not used effi.
 There are muscles attached to the diaphragm that are also attached to muscles that affect our back and hip joints.
 Since the body is a kinetic chain, we cannot get away from other structural effects upstream and downstream.
 The good news is re-learning the best breath patterns is so worth it.
-The body and brain connection is quite amazing and with a little bit of effort and dialed-in breathing so many positive effects for many body systems will be felt.
+The body and brain connection is quite amazing and subtle positional shifts along with dialed-in breathing can make a life of a difference!